rudischmitz71/blahblah/README.md

 Youtube walkthrough: [link
 ](https://youtu.be/YeW6VvDHDKQ)

 This involves using Raspbian on a Raspberry Pi.
 The device is then modified to behave as digital signage.
 Nothing but the content is displayed on the screen.
-Also there is no kiosk service to pay for.
+Also there is no Digital Signage service to pay for.
 It’s Raspbian so it’s secure and doesn’t drop out of being maintained quickly like the other Pi based digital signage setups might.

 Hardware Items you will need:
 - Raspberry Pi4 device with 8GB of RAM.